Mental Training for Physical Performance: The Edge Most Athletes Ignore

 Physical capacity is a ceiling.
 Mental capacity determines how close you get to it.

 Research from the Journal of Sport and Exercise Psychology shows that athletes who practice mental skills training — visualization, self-talk, focus cues — consistently outperform equally conditioned athletes who don't.
-The difference isn't in the legs.
-It's in the signal the brain sends at mile 18 when everything hurts and the pace is slipping.
+The difference isn't in the legs or the hands.
+It's in the signal the brain sends in the fourth quarter, down by six, when the body's screaming and the mind has to make the call anyway.

 The Nemean Lion in Greek mythology couldn't be killed by conventional weapons.
 Hercules had to find a different approach.
 Your mental game is that approach.